kyouko-taiga/Diesel/README.md

 // Prints `success([192, 168, 1, 1], "")`
 ```

-More elaborate examples can be found in `Examples/JSON`.
+More elaborate examples can be found in the `Examples/` folder.

 ## Motivation